Certified reduced-basis solutions of viscous Burgers equation parametrized by initial and boundary values: Error bound

+gets less than a desired precision.
+We use a measure of the difference between the exponentials so as to account for the "exponential" effect of the stability constants on the error bounds \cite{nguyen2009reduced}.

-As in the greedy algorithm for basis selection \ref{sss:greedy}, this algorithm makes, at each step, the "best possible" choice, that is the value of the parameter and time for which the bounds computed using the current constraint set are the less sharp.
+As in the greedy algorithm for basis selection described at Section \ref{sss:greedy}, this algorithm makes, at each step, the "best possible" choice, that is the value of the parameter and time for which the bounds computed using the current constraint set are the less sharp.

-A last remark we can do on the algorithm is about the trade-off in the choice of $M$: whatever $M$ is, we always get a certified bound on $C_k(\mu)$, but increasing $M$ will improve sharpness of this bound, at the expense of an increase in online computation time.
+A last remark we can give on the algorithm is about the trade-off in the choice of $M$: whatever $M$ is, we always get a certified bound on $C_k(\mu)$, but increasing $M$ will improve sharpness of this bound, at the expense of an increase in online computation time.